Tips to stop snoring

 FREE Online Sleep Apnoea Risk Test Blue | Intus Healthcare

-CPAP (Continuous Positive Airway Pressure) therapy is the most common ways of treating OSA, it provides a continuous flow of pressurised air to keep your airway open, stopping snoring and other OSA symptoms.
+CPAP (Continuous Positive Airway Pressure) therapy is gold standard treatment for Sleep Apnoea.
+It provides a continuous flow of pressurised air to keep your airway open, stopping snoring and other OSA symptoms.